 Place your hands under the sourdough, and with both hands stretch the sourdough up as far as it will let you.
 Be gentle not to rip the dough, then fold it over to the middle of the bowl. repeat this process on all sides.
 Once you have stretched and folded all sides of the sourdough, cover it with the lid and let rest for 45 minutes.

-After 3 stretches, gently take out the sourdough on a clean countertop.
+After the last stretch and fold cover the dough and let it rest for another 45 minutes.
+Gently take out the sourdough on a clean countertop.
 Do not dust any flour on the countertop.
 Once the dough is out of the bowl, take a bench scraper and divide the dough into two equal pieces.
 Once it is divided- cover the dough with a tea towel and let it rest for 10 minutes.
 This step will ensure that your dough relaxes, then it will be easier to stretch it for the next step.

 After letting the dough rest for 10 minutes you will work with one loaf at a time.
 Take your first dough and with your hands stretch the sourdough out on a clean countertop.
 You will NOT need to wet your hands for this step. it will be a little sticky, but make sure to not add any additional flour. if the sourdough is too sticky to work with use your bench scraper to help.